jito-foundation/jito-solana/genesis/README.md

 --bootstrap-validator-lamports <LAMPORTS>
 --bootstrap-validator-stake-lamports <LAMPORTS>
 ```
-Note: you can pass in `--bootstrap-validator ...` multiple times but the lamports associated with `--bootstrap-validator-lamports` and `--bootstrap-validator-stake-lamports` will apply to all `--bootstrap-validator` arguments.
+Note: you can pass in `--bootstrap-validator ...` multiple times, but the lamports associated with `--bootstrap-validator-lamports` and `--bootstrap-validator-stake-lamports` will apply to all `--bootstrap-validator` arguments.
 For example:
 ```
 cargo run --bin solana-genesis --